Installing SPEC MPI2007 Under Unix and Linux

 Compiling Binaries

-Up to date 137.lu mref (ref) base sample default
+Up to date 137.lu base sgi default

 Setting Up Run Directories

-Setting up 137.lu mref (ref) base sample default: created (run_base_mref_sample.0000)
+Setting up 137.lu mref (ref) base sgi default: created (run_base_mref_sgi.0000)

 Running Benchmarks

-Running 137.lu mref (ref) base sample default
+Running 137.lu mref (ref) base sgi default

 Success: 1x137.lu